 Whittle down your baby-name list: Whittle down your baby-name list.
 Be flexible in your plans.
 One couple in my practice named their son Jacob Madison for his first and middle names.
 They figured that way, if he wanted to run a deli he could be Jake and if he wanted to become a banker he could be J. Madison.

-- Know the signs for preeclampsia: Call your care provider immediately if your hands or face suddenly swell, you get bad headaches, blurry vision or shortness of breath.
-(Learn more about this serious condition from week 26).
+Know the signs for preeclampsia: Call your care provider immediately if your hands or face suddenly swell, you get bad headaches, blurry vision or shortness of breath.

 Pregnancy Quote of the Week

 Whether your pregnancy was meticulously planned, medically coaxed, or happened by surprise, one thing is certain – your life will never be the same. — Catherine Jones

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Submit your questions here.

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.
 Breastmilk is the best source of nutrition for babies.
 It is important that, in preparation for and during breastfeeding, mothers eat a healthy, balanced diet.
 Combined breast- and bottle-feeding in the first weeks of life may reduce the supply of a mother's breastmilk and reversing the decision not to breastfeed is difficult.
 If you do decide to use infant formula, you should follow instructions carefully.